Student Resources

 & Student Projects

 The Student Programming Committee will learn about the Galleries mission, vision, and programming, develop relationships with TUAG staff, and engage in professional growth opportunities, and insert student voices into general gallery affairs.
-The SPC will plan and offer monthly Friday programming connected with current exhibitions that are aimed at increasing student participation and engagement.
+The SPC will plan and offer Friday programming connected with current exhibitions that are aimed at increasing student participation and engagement.
 The SPC will partner with other Tufts’ student organizations and other university museum student organizations to further deepen and connect their work to the larger student body.
 Some members of the SPC will also participate in TUAG working groups (i.e. Accessibility, Land Acknowledgment), TUAG-related committees (i.e. Gifts of Art and Public Art Committees), and/or be asked to provide feedback on curatorial or educational materials.
 The SPC may take field trips or attend programs to expand their knowledge of the field and participate in broader conversations about the role of the academic museum right now.